Mjmalin/WordleSolver/README.md

 ![image](./wordlepic16.png)

-The program continues to use list comprehension to subtract all impossible solutions based on green, yellow, and grey letters, continuing to prompt the user to enter letters until there is only one solution left.
+The program uses list comprehension once again to subtract all impossible solutions based on green, yellow, and grey letters, continuing to prompt the user to enter letters until there is only one Wordle solution left.

 ![image](./wordlepic18.png)